 After your bankruptcy is filed, there is a second class to take.
 The debtor education class may be taken in the same manner as the pre-filing course.
 Faro & Crowder PA sends clients to the Dave Ramsey debtor education class.
 Clients rave about the class because they actually learn to change the way they live and free themselves from the cycle of debt and insolvency.

 Don’t put it off.
-To get started on your Chapter 7 Bankruptcy today, contact our office.
+To get started on your Chapter 7 Bankruptcy today, contact our office located in Melbourne, Florida.